boguz/burgton-button/README.md

 | `burgton-button-click` | Fires whenever the button is clicked |
 | `burgton-button-activate` | Fires whenever the button state becomes active |
 | `burgton-button-deactivate`  | Fires whenever the button state becomes inactive |

+#### A11y
+Accessibility is very important, so we try to implement some good practices to reach as many users as possible and provide them a good experience.
+We do this mainly by adding several relevant aria attributes and also by giving you the possibility to change them via attributes.

 ## CONTRIBUTING
 If you have any ideas, suggestions or question you can open an issue on [github repo](https://github.com/boguz/burgton-button).